 Before jumping into your insurance career, you need to know which types of insurance you want to sell.
 Are you thinking of selling car insurance?
 Homeowners’ insurance?
 Life insurance?

-There are many different types of insurance, all of which require a state-mandated insurance license to sell.
+There are many different types of insurance available, all of which require state-mandated insurance licenses to sell.

 Some of the common types of insurance are:

 - Auto Insurance - This is the most common type of insurance policy sold, as every state requires all drivers to carry insurance on their car or truck when driving on public roads.
 Auto insurance protects drivers from the financial impacts of causing or being involved in a car accident.

 Selling auto insurance requires a property & casualty license.

 - Homeowners’ Insurance - When a person buys a home and gets a loan through a bank the bank will require the buyer to carry homeowners’ insurance on the house for the entirety of the loan.
 This type of coverage will help pay to fix or replace the structure and all of your personal belongings within from catastrophes like fire, extreme weather, or accidents on the property.